Banking of Overtime Wages - Act Part 4, Section 42

 Annual vacation pay is payable on all wages including overtime that is banked under this section.
 Annual vacation pay on overtime wages banked under this section is paid in accordance with s.58 of the Act.

 Section 27, Wage statements and s.28, Payroll records set out the records that an employer must keep if a time bank is established.
-These records must be kept for two years after employment ends.
+These records must be kept for four years after employment ends.

 Employees covered by a collective agreement